Information and answers to common questions about the Emergency Well Tube:

 “Why does the Emergency Well Tube come in sections and how much water does it hold?”

 The Emergency Well Tube has a modular, threaded design to allow for different end uses.
 Users who have a well house benefit by leaving the center section out allowing for low roof clearance.
 The compact design is also ideal for the urban/suburban prepper adding value to their bug-out and contingency planning.
 The Emergency Well Tube can be stored in a framed backpack or rolled in a sleeping bag and easily stores in any vehicle.
 The Emergency Well Tube holds just over one half gallon of water when filled to capacity.
-Check back to the online store often as we will be adding new products and accessories.

 “I don’t have a well.
 Why would I need an Emergency Well Tube?”